dave45678/Lesson15/Flask/lesson01.md

-# Introduction to Flask
+# Lesson 1 - Introduction to Flask - Hello World with variable

-In this exercise, you will see how to use how to create a basic flask application.
+In this exercise, you will see how to use how to create a basic flask application with a variable.

 ## What you should do

+## The Walkthrough
-1. Create a new Flask application called and a hello_world.py file, that looks like this:
+1. Create a Flask Application
+	* Name it FlaskApp_01

+2. Edit the main python file (FlaskApp_01.py)
+	* Make it look like the following

 ```python
 from flask import Flask